nbrandaleone-blog/myblog/_posts/2019-04-29-Goodbye-Joe.md

 With the rise of IoT, web-sockets and the need to more efficiently drive our multi-core processors I see languages like Erlang and Elixir becoming more popular over time.
 In particular, one should look at [Phoenix](https://phoenixframework.org/), the Elixir web framework which can handle millions of connections without a sweat.

 Finally, if you have an opportunity to go to an Elixir conference -> **Go**.
 I had the priviledge of meeting Jose Valim, the creator of [Elixir](https://en.wikipedia.org/wiki/Elixir_(programming_language)).
-He could not be more approachable and down to earth.
+Jose is brilliant and he could not be more approachable and down to earth.
 Jose is interested in solving real-world problems with his language.
 He is also a great speaker and evangelist for the language and ecosystem.

 ## Elixir and AWS